ehrpg/qstar/docs/perks-flaws.md

 ### Available Flaws

+<div class="col-layout-start"></div>

 Below is a list of possible flaws, provided by the Q* RPG system.
-Note, that flaws in bold are usually associated - but not limited to - vessel operation.

 !!! tip "Available flaws"
     Like any other  RPG system, Q* provides the GM and player with a set of